 This project is open to all groups.
 Different aspects of the project can be undertaken depending on the experience and equipment available within the group.
-For further information please contact Philip at firstname.lastname@example.org
+For further information please contact Philip Briggs at email@example.com

 Key results so far

 - Work carried out by the University of Exeter on stable isotopes in the fur samples of Nathusius pipistrelles caught during this project suggests that these bats have a migratory origin further northeast than the UK, and that the Nathusius’ pipistrelles originated from more northerly latitudes than soprano pipistrelles.

 - Maternity colonies have been discovered in Kent, Northumberland and on the Surrey/Greater London border.

 - Seven long distant migratory records have been found: one bat ringed in North Somerset was rediscovered in Holland in December 2013; a bat from Latvia was recaptured in East Sussex in October 2015; two bats from Lithuania were recaptured in Kent in August and October 2016; and two bats from Latvia turned up in Greater London in August and September 2017; one bat from Latvia turned up in Essex in September 2017; and one bat ringed in East Sussex was found in Belgium in September 2018; and one bat ringed in Northumberland was found in Poland in May 2019.
 The details including bat ring numbers and minimum distances travelled are shown below.